aiogram/aiogram/docs2/api/methods/delete_sticker_from_set.rst

 Imports:

 - :code:`from aiogram.methods import DeleteStickerFromSet`
-- :code:`from aiogram.api.methods import DeleteStickerFromSet`
+- :code:`from aiogram.methods import DeleteStickerFromSet`
-- :code:`from aiogram.api.methods.delete_sticker_from_set import DeleteStickerFromSet`
+- :code:`from aiogram.methods.delete_sticker_from_set import DeleteStickerFromSet`

 In handlers with current bot
 ----------------------------